All Episodes

 That's where all the stimulus money went that was spent last year.

-It went to bail out states to make sure that public employee union people were not laid off, but the day is coming.
+It went to bailout states to make sure that public employee union people were not laid off.

 That's what they estimate.

-So, 2007 was a good year, pretty good year.
+So 2007 was a good year, pretty good year.

-Before the Liberals took Congress, this is the key.
+Three years ago, just three years ago, before the liberals took Congress, this is the key.

 2007 is when Pelosi and the Democrats took over the House to join the Democrats in the Senate.